How antenatal care changed in Britain over the years

 For me, when I told my doctor that I had missed two periods, he certainly didn't examine me.
 He just made an appointment for me to attend the local hospital to get myself registered as an expectant mother.
 I was told, though, of one doctor who did give a likely pregnancy confirmation by feeling externally for some small difference in women's stomach - but it was not guaranteed.

-The hospital didn't do any tests, either.
+There was no choice of NHS hospital, only the local one.
+It didn't examine me either.
 The staff there just worked on the assumption that because a woman was there, she must be pregnant.
-They just got her into the system, as, after all, she could easily be removed from it later if she turned out not to be pregnant.
+They just got her into the system by filling in appropriate forms.
+After all, she could easily be removed later if she turned out not to be pregnant.
 The 'system' involved taking blood pressure and giving out nutritional advice.
-I can't remember if there was a blood test, but I don't think there was.
+I can't remember if there was a blood test, but I don't think so.
 The woman was also allocated a pre-natal clinic which would monitor progress and run antenatal classes.
-I seem to remember that iron pills were subscribed, but I can't be sure.
+I seem to remember that iron pills were prescribed.

-So the understanding that a pregnancy was real dawned slowly.
-Morning sickness was an early sign.
-Not that it was necessarily in the morning and it could be an aversion to particular foods rather than actual sickness.
+Morning sickness was the next real sign of being pregnant.
+Not that it was necessarily in the morning and it could have been an aversion to particular foods rather than actual sickness.
 I went off coffee; other women went off tea and others fancied large quantities of unusual foods.

 Soon of course an expanding stomach gave the final confirmation, and women threw themselves into preparation for having a baby.

 I suppose at some stage I must have had some sort of examination, but I don't remember one.
 Neither do I remember any blood or urine tests.
 Certainly there were no scans.